rethinkdb/rethinkdb-rs/0-about-rethinkdb/rethinkdb-vs-mongodb.md

   few clicks.
 Watch the [screencast](/screencast) to see how easy it is to setup and operate a cluster.
 * All cluster operations are scriptable via CLI tools.
-* The Built-in data explorer offers online documentation and query language suggestions.
+* The built-in data explorer offers online documentation and query language suggestions.

 Many products are easy to use, but we think RethinkDB is